Dr. Derek Brookes started work as a philosophy lecturer, teaching at several universities in Australia, including UNSW and Macquarie University.

 He also trained over 800 restorative justice practitioners in the contexts of youth justice, schools, prisons, residential units, anti-social behaviour and police warnings; and delivered numerous university seminars, conference papers and workshops on restorative justice.

 Upon returning to Australia, Derek initiated Relational Approaches and undertook several contracts.
 These included conducting research on the application of restorative justice to work-related injury and death and developing best practice standards and an accreditation scheme for restorative justice facilitators in Victoria.

 Derek also worked as a Restorative Justice Program Manager with the Programs and Strategy Branch (Courts and Tribunals Unit) in the Victorian Department of Justice.
 During this time, he was responsible for contributing to policy development, program proposals, and ministerial briefs; providing high-level advice and guidance to a number of government departments and non-government agencies.
 He also facilitated workshops, training sessions, discussion groups and undertook individual case-work in restorative justice.

 Derek then decided to extend his focus to other social justice issues and has since worked with several NGOs in the areas of policy analysis and development, community consultations, and systemic advocacy.
 For instance, he was employed as a policy officer with Brain Injury Australia, a role which focused on ensuring that the new National Disability Insurance Scheme took into account the needs of people with an acquired brain injury and their families/carers.
-Currently, he is working as a consultant with the Child Abuse Prevention Service.
+More recently, he has worked as a consultant with the Child Abuse Prevention Service.